-Where significant gaps warrant targeted advocacy, PMNCH will support partner efforts to advocate for, and to drive, bold and ambitious WCAH commitments.
-In such cases, new or additional commitments would be mobilized in support of these global and/or regional policy processes and platforms generated by Member State-led institutions, such as the SDGs and UN declarations on UHC, SRHR (ICPD+25); World Health Assembly resolutions; the African Union's Maputo Plan of Action, etc. Such commitments should be SMART 5, context-specific, government-led financial, policy 6 and/or service delivery domestic pledge to advance WCAH.
-For example, PMNCH will mobilize commitments for The Global Forum for Adolescents in October 2023 will be a key moment within this campaign, creating an opportunity for the presentation of relevant commitments.
+such cases, new or additional commitments would be mobilized in support of these global and/or (sub) regional policy processes and platforms generated by Member State-led institutions, such as the SDGs and UN declarations on UHC, SRHR (ICPD+25); World Health Assembly resolutions; the African Union's Maputo Plan of Action, WAHO, ECSA-Community, SADC etc. Such commitments should be SMART 5, context-specific, government-led financial, policy 6 and/or service delivery domestic pledge to advance WCAH.
+In particular, PMNCH will mobilize commitments for adolescent well-being as part of the '1.8 for Change' Campaign.
+The Global Forum for Adolescents in October 2023 will be a key moment within this campaign, creating an opportunity for the presentation of relevant commitments.
+The Global Coordination Committee for the Global Forum has endorsed a commitment mobilization paper (annexed) which outlines an approach to commitment making which is informed by and aligned with the PMNCH revised approach to WCAH commitments.